 What You’ll Need For This Recipe

 - Cream of tartar: The cream of tartar is what gives snickerdoodles a little bit of a tangy taste and also reacts with the baking soda to help the cookies rise.
+You can technically leave it out since this recipe uses brown sugar which reacts with the baking soda as well.

-- Sugar: I used a mixture of brown sugar and granulated sugar, both to add sweetness and a little moisture to these pumpkin spice snickerdoodles.
+- Sugar: I used a mixture of brown sugar and granulated sugar, both to add sweetness and a little moisture to these pumpkin snickerdoodles.

-How to Make Snickerdoodle Pumpkin Cookies
+How to Make Pumpkin Snickerdoodles

 In a separate bowl, cream together the unsalted butter, granulated sugar, and brown sugar.
 Then, mix in the egg yolk, vanilla, and pumpkin puree.
-Next, add the dry ingredients into the wet ingredients and mix them together until just combined.

 Once you make the cookie dough, it’s important to let the dough chill in the refrigerator for at least 30 minutes.
-Chilling the cookie dough helps to prevent the cookies from spreading too much in the oven.
-Once the cookie dough is chilled, scoop it out and roll each ball of cookie dough in a cinnamon sugar mixture, then bake them.
+This will give the butter some time to firm back up and prevent the cookies from spreading too much in the oven.

-Store cookies in an airtight container on the counter for up to 1 week.
+Cookies may be stored in an airtight container on the counter for up to 1 week.

 Cookie dough balls may be frozen for up to 3 months.
 Roll in the cinnamon sugar coating just before baking and bake from frozen for an additional 1 to 2 minutes.
 Baked cookies will also freeze well for up to 3 months, thaw to room temperature before serving.